In a historic step, strippers at an LA bar unionize

 Updated May 18, 2023 at 3:09 PM ET

-More than a year after launching an effort to unionize, dancers at a topless dive bar in Los Angeles unanimously voted to unionize, making them the only group of organized strippers in the U.S.
+More than a year after taking to the picket line, dancers at a topless dive bar in Los Angeles unanimously voted to unionize, making them the only group of organized strippers in the U.S.

 The vote count, 17-0, held on Zoom by the National Labor Relations Board on Thursday means the strippers will join the Actors' Equity Association, a union that represents more than 51,000 actors and stage managers.